philrz/zed-datasource/README.md

 syntactically correct Zed.

-Building on our prior example, here we've defined a multi-value variable called "fuels" made up of the six categoies of our data.
+Building on our prior example, here we've defined a multi-value variable called "fuels" made up of the six categories of our data.

 ![Img3](img3.png)